Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Indian Space Research Organisation (ISRO) confirmed that the lander had successfully made a soft landing on the Moon’s surface.
 Vikram landed with a small robot called Pragyan.
 The solar-powered duo will explore the surface for one lunar day (about 14 Earth days), before the dark and cold lunar night (also 14 Earth days long) sets in, depleting their batteries.

 Vikram carries four sets of scientific instruments, including a thermal probe that can penetrate about 10 centimeters into the lunar soil and record the temperature of the soil throughout the lunar day.
-Vikram also has a retroreflector that is expected to remain in use long after the lander is decommissioned.
+Vikram also has a retroreflector, which is expected to remain in use long after the lander is decommissioned.
 Meanwhile, the robot Pragyan carries the Laser Emission Spectrometer (LIBS) and the Alpha Particle X-ray Spectrometer (APXS) to study the lunar soil.

 Indian lander successfully lands on the surface of the Moon photo 1